joaocc/aiven-docs/docs/platform/howto/byoc/create-custom-cloud/create-aws-custom-cloud.md

         :::

-   1. Use Terraform to deploy the infrastructure template with the provided variables in your Google Cloud account.
-This will generate a privilege-bearing service account (SA).
+   1. Use Terraform to deploy the infrastructure template with the provided variables in your AWS cloud account.
+This will generate a Role ARN.

        :::important
        When running `terraform plan` and `terraform apply`, add `-var-file=FILE_NAME.vars` as an option.
        :::

-   1. Find `privilege_bearing_service_account_id` in the output script after running the template.
+   1. Find `aws-iam-role-arn` in the output script after running the template.

-1. Provision resources by running [avn byoc provision](/docs/tools/cli/byoc#avn-byoc-provision) and passing the generated `google-privilege-bearing-service-account-id` as an option.
+1. Provision resources by running [avn byoc provision](/docs/tools/cli/byoc#avn-byoc-provision) and passing the generated `aws-iam-role-arn` as an option.

         ```bash
         avn byoc provision                            \
           --organization-id "ORGANIZATION_ID" \
           --byoc-id "CUSTOM_CLOUD_ID"         \
-          --google-privilege-bearing-service-account-id "GENERATED_SERVICE_ACCOUNT_ID"
+          --aws-iam-role-arn "GENERATED_ROLE_ARN"
         ```

    Replace the following: